-In addition to the two homework tasks that are set each week, students should be prepared to spend time reviewing previously studied topics to build fluent and accurate recall of formulae and techniques, or to consolidate their understanding of topics where they feel less confident.
-Successful mathematicians build their knowledge throughout the course; asking for help from their teachers, or using resources such as textbooks, revision guides and websites to practice and develop their skills.
+In addition to the two homework tasks set each week, students should be prepared to spend time reviewing previously studied topics to build fluent and accurate recall of formulae and techniques, or to consolidate their understanding of topics where they feel less confident.
+Successful mathematicians build their knowledge throughout the course; asking for help from their teachers or using resources such as websites and revision guides to practise and develop their skills.

-Yes
+Yes.